datastist/study_r/README.md

 **About me**: I am a data scientist working for private companies (both in TH and in SG; see my resume above).

-I am also an adjunct lecturer (occasionally) at the Psychology Faculty, Chulalongkorn University, where I received my B.Sc. and M.A.
+I am also an adjunct lecturer (occasionally) at the Psychology Faculty, Chulalongkorn University, where I received my B.Sc. and M.A in Social Psychology.

 I created this website for the sake of my own storytelling and teaching skills.
-However, anyone can access the topics listed here.
-Hopefully my cats (aka my students) will learn some basic R skills here.
+However, anyone can access the topics listed below and hopefully my cats (aka my students) will learn some basic R skills here.

 By the way, if you have any questions or urgently need a statistical consultant, please email me with the **subject line: CATS HELP!!!**.